OSEA Collective Bargaining Agreement

 - Employment information, including the employee’s job title, salary and work site location.

-- The District shall provide the OSEA Chapter President and the exclusive representative for the Association, in an editable digital file format mutually agreed to by the Association and the District, the following information for each employee in the bargaining unit:
+- The District shall provide to the OSEA Chapter President and the exclusive representative for the Association, in an editable digital file format mutually agreed to by the Association and the District, the following information for each employee in the bargaining unit:

-- The President, executive board members and work site organizers of the Association may use the District classified mail boxes and e-mail to communicate with the employees in the bargaining unit regarding collective bargaining, including the administration of this Agreement, the investigation of grievances or other disputes relating to employment relations, and for matters involving the governance or business of the Association.
-Such communications shall not, as determined by the administrator in charge of the building in question, disrupt the educational process; cause unlawful activities; be used for airing of labor disputes; or interfere with the authority of the Board or administration.
+- The OSEA Chapter President, executive board members and work site organizers of the Association may use the District classified mailboxes and email to communicate with the employees in the bargaining unit regarding collective bargaining, including the administration of this Agreement, the investigation of grievances or other disputes relating to employment relations, and for matters involving the governance or business of the Association.
+Such communications shall not, as determined by the administrator in charge of the building in question, disrupt the educational process; cause unlawful activities; be used for airing of labor disputes; or interfere with the authority of the School Board or administration.
 The administrator may require that particular notices or communications not be available to students, the public, or employees of the District who are not in the classified bargaining unit.
+As a courtesy, a copy of such communications shall be given to the building principal, supervisors, and Human Resources in advance of its distribution through the District email, mail service or classified mailboxes.

-- The Association shall be provided reasonable bulletin board space for classified personnel communications of a routine nature by the building administrator subject to the same limitations and conditions contained in Section B of this Article.
+- The Association shall be provided reasonable bulletin board space for classified personnel communications of a routine nature by the building administrator subject to the same limitations and conditions contained in Section C of this Article.
 The Association may use District office equipment to reproduce Association newsletters and notices for distribution to Chapter 48 members.
-Such use shall occur during non-duty hours and at times that the office equipment is not in use for school related purposes.
-Copies of such communications shall be given to the building principal, supervisors and Human Resources in advance of
+Such use shall occur during non-duty hours and at times when office equipment is not in use for school related purposes.
+Copies of such communications shall be given to the building principal, supervisors and Human Resources in advance of its distribution.
+The Association will reimburse the District for the cost of operation and supplies utilized.

 - The Association may transact official Association business in District buildings during non-working hours, provided it does not interfere with or interrupt classes or other normal school and District operations and with the advanced knowledge and approval of the building principal or administrator.
-The Board may make a reasonable charge, excluding rent, when special services are required beyond normal operation.
-The content of meetings is subject to the same limitations as contained in Section B of this Article.
+The District may make a reasonable charge, excluding rent, when special services are required beyond normal operation.
+The content of meetings is subject to the same limitations as contained in Section C of this Article.

 - Time for Association Business

-- The president of OSEA, Chapter 48 (or designee) and up to ten (10) delegates will have available temporary leave of up to two days, without pay, to attend one Association conference or convention each school year which is directly related to their occupational interests.
-Permission for such leaves will be considered on the basis of the following criteria:
+- The OSEA Chapter 48 President (or designee) and up to ten (10) delegates will have available temporary leave of up to two (2) days of release time paid by the OSEA chapter, state or national organization to attend Association conferences or conventions each school year which are directly related to their occupational interests.

 - Participation in the Association activity will be beneficial to the District and its program;